Kimsure/Kimsure/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🌱 &nbsp; I am a final year M.Eng. student at Beijing Jiaotong University (BJTU) in MePro, advised by Associate Prof. Meiqin Liu and Chao Yao.
-And I will work for VIVO Communication Technology Co.
-Ltd.. as a Camera ISP Algorithm Engineer.
+And I will work for vivo Mobile Communication Ltd. as a Camera ISP Algorithm Engineer.

 - 🔭 &nbsp; My research interest lies at image/video low-level processing (e.g. super-resolution, denoising, deblurring, etc).
 I am also interested in image/video compression.